souze/coding-challenge/src/games/gomoku.md

 The game consists of a limited grid (say 50x50 squares).
 Each player takes turn to place one of their own pieces.
 You can only place your piece on an empty spot.

-The game ends when one player has 5 connecting pieces, either diagonally or ortogonally.
+The game ends when one player has 5 connecting pieces, horizontal, vertical, or diagonal.
 The game also ends of the board is filled with pieces but no player has won (draw).

 ## Protocol